dispatchedx/comparative-ml-analysis/README.md

 # Data Mining & Machine Learning Projects

-This repository contains a collection of Python scripts demonstrating various data mining and machine learning techniques.
+This repository contains a collection of Python scripts demonstrating & benchmarking various data mining and machine learning techniques.
 The projects focus on data preprocessing, feature engineering, model training, and evaluation for both tabular and text-based data.

 ---